 3. Pack appropriately

 Just like you pack your suitcase for a tour, packing the moving boxes is also a work of patience.
-You need time, skills and a whole lot of common sense to pack them the right way.
-Firstly, make sure you don’t leave any empty spaces inside the box because that’s where all your stuff will start to move into when the boxes are moved.
+You need time, skills and a lot of common sense to pack them the right way.
+First, make sure you don’t leave any empty spaces inside the box because that’s where all your stuff will move into when the boxes are moved.
 Also, put the heavier items at the bottom of the boxes and the lighter items at the top.
 It would make no sense to load a box with glasses at the bottom and place some plates at the top.
-Don’t do stuff that wouldn’t make sense.
+Don’t stuff that wouldn’t make sense.
 Finally, when the box is packed, tape it properly so that no ends are loose.
 Any loose ends is a harm to your moving overall and is a hassle for the moving company too.

 5. Prepare something to eat beforehand

 When moving into a new home, you don’t just step in and light the stove to make a roast.
 You already have a tonne of unpacking to do that needs your focus and attention.
 Hence, preparing some backup food for lunch or dinner is always an advantage.
-Keep disposable plates and glasses at hand so you don’t need to unpack the dishes straight away.
+Keep disposable plates and glasses at hand so you need not unpack the dishes straight away.

 6. Wrap the fragile items